cbmr-data/cbmr-data.github.io/esrum/source/usage/modules.rst

    -------------------------- /opt/software/modules --------------------------
    samtools/1.12  samtools/1.17

+Additionally, auto-completion is available in the bash shell if you press tab after a module (partial) name when running `module load` (see below).

 If you are not sure of the exact name of a module, then the ``search`` command can be used to search module names and descriptions: